unikueltd/file-storage-spring-boot-starter/README.md

             access-control: 'public-read'
 ```

-- Then, in your code, you can use `FileStorageService` to store and retrieve files
+- Then, in your code, you can use `FileStorageComposer` to store and retrieve files

 ```java
 @Service